jbodah/worth_reading/README.md

 [Relearn CSS Layout](https://every-layout.dev/) - Provides a thorough summary of all of the major pure CSS layouts.
 It's a refreshing callback to the simplicity and power of CSS when it is done right

+[build-your-own-x](https://github.com/danistefanovic/build-your-own-x) - A meta-list of "Build Your Own..." programming tutorials

 ## Books

 [Designing Data-Intensive Applications](https://dataintensive.net/) - A tour of the "why" behind different database systems and their differences.
 It covers a lot of excellent topics including sharding, replication, consensus, and performance.
 It focuses on giving you the knowledge to recognize tradeoffs